luigisaetta/catboost-employee-attrition/.ipynb_checkpoints/README-checkpoint.md

 # Catboost-Employee-Attrition
-This repository will contains all the code developed during the preparation of the Demo for developing a **Employee Attrition** model using **CatBoost**
+This repository contains all the code developed during the preparation of the Demo for a **Employee Attrition** model using **CatBoost**

 ## Introduction